 Summer Reading Challenge 2013: Your invite to a Snow Cone Party

-Research has shown that sustained summer learning opportunities lead to higher graduation rates, better preparation for college, and positive effects on children’s self-esteem, confidence, and motivation.
+Research has shown that sustained Frisco summer camp learning opportunities lead to higher graduation rates, better preparation for college, and positive effects on children’s self-esteem, confidence, and motivation.
 The research is clear that children who don’t read during the summer can lose up to three months of reading progress and that loss has a cumulative, long-term effect.
 The summer reading is the best antidote for the summer slide which happens during the summer when the school is out.

 To kick off a great summer reading SMARTS Club is initiating a summer reading challenge.
 Kids, who complete reading ten books/ or similar books from local library in their grade book list compiled by SMARTS Club, are invited for end of the summer snow cone party to celebrate their accomplishment.
 Please RSVP with your child’s name, age, grade, school, parents name, address and email to email@example.com RSVP by June 30, 2013 for us to ensure we have enough space for your child(ren) .
 We would send you details of the snow cone party including the date and venue in early July.